HaiderAltaf/CS6910_Assignment2/README.md

     option2 = "freeze first 12", Freezing all convolutional layers except last convolutional layer. option3 = "freeze first 10", Freeze the first 10 convolutional layers except 3.

+### Train the modified model on __iNaturalist__ dataset

+I have created a function named as __train_model()__.

+- This function is created to bring all the inputs needed to train the modified VGG16 CNN model

+- calculate the train loss, train accuracy and validation accuracy.

+- First we have choosen Adam as optimizer with __learning rate= 1e-4__, and __weight decay = 1e-4__.

+- Then __cross entropy loss__ is choosen as the loss function.

+- __data_pre_processing__ function initialized to give the dataloders and the datasets needed to train and evaluate the model.

+- model is set to __.train() mode__ to do backprop with forward prop to train the model.

+- for training,  the images in batch are taken and feed to forward prop to get loss value then backprop is performed then the weights and biases are updated.

+- After training for each epoch train accuracy and validation accuracy are calculated and printed
 ## Appendix

 Any additional information goes here